openmc-dev/openmc/docs/source/methods/introduction.rst

          P(i) = \frac{\Sigma_{t,i}}{\Sigma_t}.

+     Note that the above selection of collided nuclide only applies to continuous-energy simulations as multi-group simulations use nuclide data which has already been combined in to material-specific data.

   8. Once the specific nuclide is sampled, the random samples a reaction for that nuclide based on the microscopic cross sections.
 If the microscopic cross section for some reaction :math:`x` is :math:`\sigma_x` and the total